Sustainable Packaging

 Print and finish decisions come next.
 A full-coverage soft-touch lamination feels premium, but it can also make recovery harder and add cost.
 I’m not against premium finishes; I just think they should be used with intent.
 A small spot gloss logo or a light emboss on the lid panel can create strong package branding without covering the entire surface in a film that complicates end-of-life processing.

 Size and structure efficiency are where many brands leave money on the table.
 Right-sizing a carton by even 8 mm in each direction can reduce void fill and improve cube efficiency on a pallet.
 I worked with a cosmetics client that moved from a 220 x 160 x 90 mm mailer to a 205 x 145 x 80 mm design, and that small change reduced dunnage use by about 14% across the run.
-One of the most practical eco friendly packaging design tips is to cut the empty space first.
+One of the most practical examples came from a lifestyle brand launching a modular tea set.
+By switching from a mixed-material rigid box to a single-wall corrugated setup built on a Bobst Expertcut 106 die cutter near Guangzhou, they not only cut board cost but also trimmed the adhesive usage by 22% because we eliminated the need for double-sided tapes.

 What Are the Best Eco Friendly Packaging Design Tips for Real Production?